Automattic/jetpack/docs/development-environment.md

 # Unit-testing

-Jetpack includes several [unit tests](https://github.com/Automattic/jetpack/tree/master/tests) that you can run in your local environment before submitting a new Pull Request.
+The Jetpack plugin includes several [unit tests](https://github.com/Automattic/jetpack/tree/master/projects/plugins/jetpack/tests) that you can run in your local environment before submitting a new Pull Request.

 If you're not familiar with PHP Unit Testing, you can also check [this tutorial](https://pippinsplugins.com/series/unit-tests-wordpress-plugins/)